Interview

 It sounds reasonable.
 It feels safe.
 But it is the single biggest reason candidates stay stuck.

 The action: Write down your next role — specifically.
 Not a wishlist.
 A real target.
-Then build your entire search around it.

 The job search equivalent of mass-applying to 150 roles is the activity trap.
 It feels like work.
 It looks like effort.
 But it produces almost nothing.